 Protective clothing.
-Healthcare workers and visitors wear gloves, a gown, and sometimes a mask when they enter the room of a patient with an MDRO.
+Healthcare workers and visitors wear gloves, a gown, and sometimes a mask when they enter the room of a person with an MDRO.
 The clothing is removed before leaving the room.

 Careful use of antibiotics.
-Using antibiotics only when needed and for the shortest time possible helps prevent the growth of more antibiotic-resistant bacteria.
+Use antibiotics only when needed and for the shortest time possible.
+This helps prevent the growth of more antibiotic-resistant bacteria.

 Private rooms.
 People with MDRO infections are placed in private rooms.
 Or they may share a room with others who have the same germs.

 Daily cleaning.
 All patient care items, equipment, and room surfaces are cleaned and disinfected every day.

 Monitoring.
-Hospitals monitor the spread of MDROs and educate all staff on the best ways to prevent it.
+Hospitals closely watch the spread of MDROs.
+They also educate all staff on the best ways to prevent it.

 People in the hospital can help prevent MDRO infections by doing the following: